Best Webflow Templates for Real Estate in 2026

 How do I update property listings without a developer?

 A premium Webflow template runs $79 to $169.
-Webflow hosting starts at $23/month for a CMS-enabled site - essential for both Terris and Dwellis.
-Loonis's Pro customisation service delivers a fully set-up site in 5 business days for $1,750, bringing total first-year cost to under $2,200.
+Webflow hosting starts at $23 per month.
+Loonis Pro customisation delivers a fully set-up site in 5 business days for $1,750, bringing total first-year cost to under $2,200.
 A freelancer build typically runs $2,000 to $8,000 and takes 4 to 10 weeks.
-Purpose-built real estate platforms with IDX typically cost $100 to $500/month on an ongoing basis.

 For property managers, developers, and real estate agencies, the most important template decision is not which design looks best — it is whether the template is built for your type of real estate operation.
 The wrong template wastes weeks of setup time.
 The right one gets you live in days.

+Terris is the right choice for single-property marketing sites and boutique rental communities.
+Dwellis is the right choice for portfolio management companies and agencies with multiple listings to showcase.
 If you want either site configured and live in five business days without handling the setup yourself, the Loonis customisation service is the fastest path from template purchase to a site that generates enquiries.